 Family Support Program: FSP offers services lead by licensed clinical staff for all military and veteran families and can include financial assistance, counseling referrals and connection to services offered by collaborating partners.

-Destination Resource Weekends: These two-day events are offered three times a year to military and veteran singles or couples to focus on their unique and personalized needs through our goal-setting exercise.
+Resource Summits: These two-day events are offered three times a year to military and veteran singles or couples to focus on their unique and personalized needs through our goal-setting exercise.
 From there, we help make connections with attending resource partners via one-on-one consulting and educational tools.

 Project Sanctuary current hosts approximately 28-30 retreats a year in seven states across the U.S.

 One family retreat and one couples retreat, but those need to be at least a year apart.

 - Activities, including equipment like helmets (doesn’t include adaptive equipment)

 - Family portraits taken by a professional photographer

 Each family gets their own cabin, lodge room, or duplex.
 Lodging includes: